Laboratory head: Professor Gavin Lambert

-Cardiovascular neuroscience in several guises remains the focus of Gavin's team.
-Broadly speaking his group works on projects associated with four research themes: obesity, orthostatic intolerance (fainting), the link between stress and heart disease and, in conjunction with Professor Markus Schlaich, hypertension.
+Cardiovascular neuroscience in several guises remains the focus of this laboratory .
+Broadly speaking, scientists in this group work on projects associated with four research themes: obesity, orthostatic intolerance (fainting), the link between stress and heart disease and, in conjunction with Professor Markus Schlaich, hypertension.
 They focus principally on the sympathetic nervous system, with a particular emphasis on neuronal activity, brain function and end organ consequences of sympathetic nervous activation.

-In addition to the groundbreaking work on depression and heart disease conducted with Professor Murray Esler, Gavin's lab is investigating the way that obesity contributes to raised blood pressure.
+In addition to the ground-breaking work on depression and heart disease conducted with Professor Murray Esler, Professor Lambert’s laboratory is investigating the way that obesity contributes to raised blood pressure.
 While it is well known that an excess of body fat distributed around the abdomen increases the risk of heart disease, the precise reasons for this are not yet understood.
 High cholesterol, high blood pressure and high blood sugar levels are all commonly found in overweight and obese people and this cluster of symptoms, referred to as "metabolic syndrome", significantly increases the risk of heart attack and the development of diabetes.

 Excess weight is established as a major risk factor for cardiovascular diseases (CVD) particularly in young individuals.
 To get a better understanding of the pathophysiology underlying increased CVD risk, we evaluated early signs of organ damage and their possible relationship to the sympathetic nervous activity (SNA).
 We comprehensively assessed subclinical target organ damage including:

 - Left ventricular structure and systolic and diastolic function.